Skip to main content

 Discussion

 Founded by Rare Diseases Europe (EURORDIS) in 2008, the awareness event was created to bring attention to rare diseases as a public health concern.
-In 2009, EURORDIS partnered with the National Organization for Rare Disorders (NORD) to bring the event to the United States and propel an international campaign that shines light on rare diseases and health equity to all that live with them.
+In 2009, EURORDIS partnered with the National Organization for Rare Disorders (NORD) to bring the event to the United States and propel an international campaign that shines light on rare diseases and health equity to all who live with them.

 Many of these diseases are debilitating conditions that have a significant impact on the lives of those affected.
-Not only are these people impacted, but their families also face the difficulties of diagnosis delays, finding a medical expert, and lack of access to treatments.
-While more known diseases gain more sympathy and resources towards treatments, the families of rare disease victims live through the burden of also trying to raise public awareness.
+Not only are these people impacted, but their families also face the difficulties of diagnosis delays, finding a medical expert, and a lack of access to treatments.
+While more well-known diseases gain more sympathy and resources towards treatments, the families of rare disease victims live through the burden of also trying to raise public awareness.

-While more than 450 drugs and biologics have been approved for the treatment of rare diseases according to the Food and Drug Administration (FDA), millions of Americans still fight forms of rare diseases for which there are no approved treatment.
+While more than 450 drugs and biologics have been approved for the treatment of rare diseases according to the Food and Drug Administration (FDA), millions of Americans still fight forms of rare diseases for which there are no approved treatments.

 Mayor and Council History

-Mayor and Council present this proclamation annually.
+The Mayor and Council present this proclamation annually.

 Public Notification and Engagement